martinmdl/00_EQ3-GIT/README.md

 This app allows you to play with the mouse, it also has every kind of validations so you cannot break it.
 And there was a lot of work put on making it visually pleasing.
 Here are to sites we heavily relied on when making this project: [DOS Interrupts](https://drive.google.com/file/d/1VC6yICbY31eBCWqrkskdBLlfypTTsCIM/view) & [Intel Code Table](https://drive.google.com/file/d/1cZCiEFFAiydObIAo6wJyvnBdnBjdcXZx/view)
-The game was developed as a first year group final project in UNSAM (Universidad Nacional De San Martín) If you have any feedback, please reach out to me at martinmdl42@gmail.com
+The game was developed as a first year group final project in UNSAM (Universidad Nacional De San Martín).
+If you have any feedback, please reach out to me at martinmdl42@gmail.com

 ## 👨‍💻 Authors